ElenaBelogolovsky/DATASCI-194D-294D/week1.md

 ## Course Readings

-The PDF files for all readings can be accessed [here](https://canvas.stanford.edu/courses/198736/files/folder/Week%201).
+The PDF files for all readings for this week can be accessed [here](https://canvas.stanford.edu/courses/198736/files/folder/Week%201).

 ### Required: